slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Without courage there cannot be truth, and without truth there can be no other virtue."
 -- (sir) Walter Scott [1771]*

+> *"Tell a man that he is brave, and you help him become so."
+-- Thomas Carlyle [1795]*

 > *"Courage charms us, because it indicates that a man loves an idea better than all things in the world, that he is thinking neither of his bed, nor his dinner, nor his money, but will venture all to put in act the invisible thought of his mind." (...)
 "Self-trust is the essence of heroism."